 - Writing or reviewing policies /procedures

-- Attending meetings within the organisation and/or external groups/forums (e.g. ABPI groups)
+- Attending meetings within the organisation or external groups/forums or both (e.g. ABPI groups)

 - Planning or leading training sessions

 - Dealing with day to day queries